tr1xem/alienfx-linux/README.md

 # AlienFX-linux

-Ported version of [AlienFX](https://github.com/T-Troll/alienfx-tools?tab=readme-ov-file) for Linux, which gives complete light support for most of the device dell produce.
+Ported version of [AlienFX](https://github.com/T-Troll/alienfx-tools) for Linux, which gives complete light support for most of the device dell produce.

-Check out `Example-App` for a sample application.
+Check out `Example-App/` for a sample application.

-As for now V4 is tested by me.
+ALl testing applications are located in `alienfx-cli/` folder.

 ## AlienFX-SDK